sagemath/sagewiki_to_gh-2022-10-10/days112.358.md

 = Global Virtual Sage Days 112.358 =

-An online event on open-source mathematical software with the !SageMath user and developer community
+An online event on open-source mathematical software !SageMath with the users and developers around the globe

 The fully virtual event will take place '''June 1-3, 2022''', during the 50 hours when it is June 2, 2022 in [[https://en.wikipedia.org/wiki/List_of_UTC_time_offsets|some timezone in the world]]: